 5 rules for writers

-These five rules for writers may seem simple, however, in order for writers to master them it will take a lot effort, fortitude, and discipline.
+These five rules for writers may seem simple, however, in order for writers to master them takes effort, fortitude, and discipline.

 Make time to write